 If a UE is not set to operate in SNPN access mode, even if it is SNPN-enabled, the UE does not select and register with SNPNs.
 A UE not set to operate in SNPN access mode performs PLMN selection procedures as defined in clause 4.4 of TS 23.122 [17].
 For a UE capable of simultaneously connecting to an SNPN and a PLMN, the setting for operation in SNPN access mode is applied only to the Uu interface for connection to the SNPN.
 Annex D.4 provides more details.

 NOTE 2: Details of activation and deactivation of SNPN access mode are up to UE implementation.

+Separate entity controlled prioritized list of preferred SNPNs in the UE can be updated using the UE Parameters Update (UPU) via UDM Control Plane Procedure as defined in TS 23.502 clause 4.20 or Steering of Roaming (SoR) as defined in TS 23.122 Annex C.

+An update of the Separate entity controlled prioritized list of preferred SNPNs from the separate entity may trigger the UE to perform SNPN selection again, e.g. to potentially select a higher prioritized SNPN.